grafana/tns/README.md

 **Issue:** 404 error when trying to load Tempo traces.

-**Solution:** This is likely because the jaeger agent is not running correctly.
+**Solution:** Your Jaeger agent is likely not running correctly.
 Check that all pods were successfully scheduled.

 ## Contributing guidelines